What Is A Trabecular Bone Score?

 Getting a TBS can add to the bone health picture by helping to predict your risk of bone fracture.
 It takes information about the number and spacing characteristics of the trabecular bone and gives you a score.

-Having two scores (the TBS and the DXA) will give you a better picture of what is happening with both the cortical and trabecular bone.
+Having two scores (the TBS and the DEXA) will give you a better picture of what is happening with both the cortical and trabecular bone.
 You can then add your medical history to the puzzle to help you determine how to proceed with getting stronger bones and eventually reducing your risk of fracture.

-I hope this is helpful.
 As always, my references are listed below.
 You can read more in-depth if that is your thing - I gave you an overview here today.

 Andrea Trombley PT, DPT